Dharshanmv966/Dharshanmv966/README.md

   * Dynamic Programming
 * Focused on understanding **time and space complexity**
 * Regularly participating in programming contests
-* Continuously improving problem-solving speed and approach
+* Improving problem-solving speed, accuracy, and approach
+* Working toward developing strong fundamentals for software engineering interviews

 ---

 ## 🤖 Machine Learning

-Currently learning the fundamentals of **Machine Learning** and exploring:
+Currently exploring the fundamentals of **Machine Learning** and building a foundation in:

 * Python for Machine Learning
 * NumPy & Pandas